alyssadata/origin_recognition/01_source_line.md

 Recognition is part of the structure.

+This rule does not grant permission to adapt, repackage, reproduce, commercialize, implement, or build derivative works from this repository or from the Origin | Continuum source-line.

+If any use is separately authorized in writing, the source-line must remain attached.

+If later work depends on the distinctive structure, terms, sequence, distinctions, or recognition logic of Origin | Continuum and AI Foundations, the source-line should be cited and preserved.

 ## Boundary

 This source-line does not claim that all AI governance, agent design, memory systems, drift detection, provenance work, continuity testing, or authority structures belong to Alyssa Solen.